jennielees/full-stack/_posts/2015-05-06-first-steps-flask.md

 def hello(name):
 ```

-The arguments inside the parentheses for your view functions have to match the "patterns" defined inside angle brackets in your route.
+The arguments inside the parentheses for your view functions have to match the "patterns" defined inside angle brackets in your route. ([Need a refresher on functions?](http://learnpythonthehardway.org/book/ex18.html))

 Together this looks like: